Bkassh/gitops-demo/README.md

 ![alt text](images/image-13.png)

-this deployed the analytics resources successfully and now when I went to the loganalytics workspace namely "log-analytics-workspace-aks-compredict" and clicked on the Logs menu which showed the following metrics
+this deployed the analytics resources successfully and now when I went to the loganalytics workspace namely "log-analytics-workspace-aks-compredict" and clicked on the Logs menu, it showed the following metrics
 ![alt text](images/image-15.png)
 With this I could successfully integrate a log aggregation tool in my AKS Cluster and check on the node and pod insights available in the AKS Cluster.